MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/about-mapi-urls-for-notification-based-indexing.md

 `Mapi://SID/StoreDisplayName ($HashNumber)/StoreType/FolderNameA/…/FolderNameN/[EntryIDEncoded[/at=AttachIDEncoded:FileName]]`

-The following sections describe the various parts of a typical URL.
+The following table describes the various parts of a typical URL.

 |Part | Description|
 |:----|:-----------|